SubhojitDasEE/UART-Protocol-using-Verilog/README.md

 # UART-Protocol-using-Verilog
-This is verilog project implementing UART transmitter and receiver module
+This is a verilog project implementing UART transmitter and receiver module